 Some medications have been shown to be effective in reducing the compulsive behavior associated with sexual sadism disorder when utilized in conjunction with therapy.

-Sex Therapy2
+Sex Therapy

-Cognitive Behavioral Therapy (CBT)2
+Cognitive Behavioral Therapy (CBT)

 Sex therapists with CBT training will employ cognitive restructuring techniques to identify and change thoughts and behaviors.
 They may utilize aversion therapy or guided imagery to reduce interest in sadistic fantasies and change masturbatory habits.
-Studies have shown CBT to be an effective treatment for sexual sadism disorder, particularly when utilized in conjunction with drug therapy.
+Studies have shown CBT to be an effective treatment for sexual sadism disorder, particularly when utilized in conjunction with drug therapy.2

 Medroxyprogesterone acetate and cyproterone acetate are members of a class of drugs which can be used to lower testosterone levels temporarily in order to reduce sex drive and allow for more effective therapy.
-These drugs help reduce the levels of circulating testosterone and prime the recipient for cognitive restructuring therapy techniques.
+These drugs help reduce the levels of circulating testosterone and prime the recipient for cognitive restructuring therapy techniques.2

-How to Get Help for Sexual Sadism Disorder?
+How to Get Help for Sexual Sadism Disorder

 Your treatment provider can assess what healthy outlets may be possible for these sexual interests and work with you on minimizing the negative impact these impulses have on you and/or your partner’s well-being.
-When consulting a therapist for the psychological treatment of sexual issues, make sure that your mental health practitioner is AASECT (American Association of Sexuality Educators Counselors and Therapists) certified.
+When consulting a therapist for the psychological treatment of sexual issues, make sure that your mental health practitioner is AASECT certified (American Association of Sexuality Educators Counselors and Therapists).
 “Sex therapist” and “sex therapy” are not protected terms, meaning that anyone can call themselves a sex therapist in their marketing.

-Additionally, most mental health licensure requirements contain little or no instruction in human sexuality.
-AASECT certified providers receive an additional 18-24 months of training and a minimum of 300 additional hours of supervision in sex specific psychological issues.6 Typical rates for an AASECT certified sex therapist are on the upper end of private pay therapy rates in your area.
+Typical rates for an AASECT certified sex therapist are on the upper end of private pay therapy rates in your area.
 Most sex therapists see individual clients for 45-60 minute sessions at rates between $120-$180 and couples for 75-90 minute sessions at rates between $190-$310.
 These rates may vary widely based on the availability of certified sex therapists in your area and on general mental health costs in your state.

 Sexual Sadism Statistics